Wayde Twomey: Background and state career

 Twomey was raised in Tarneit, Victoria.
 He played junior football at the Hoppers Crossing Football Club, and played TAC Cup football for the Western Jets in 2003 and 2004.
 He nominated for the 2004 AFL National Draft, but was not selected.

 Following this, Twomey earned his primary living as an electrician.
 At the same time, Twomey joined the Werribee Football Club in the Victorian Football League, where he was the reserves best and fairest in 2005.
 He made his senior debut for the Tigers in 2006, and played there until 2007.
 When not selected for the Tigers, he played for the Port Melbourne Colts in the Western Region Football League.

-In 2008, Twomey moved to Western Australia and signed with the Swan Districts Football Club.
+In 2008, Twomey moved to Western Australia and they signed with the Swan Districts Football Club.
 In a successful three-year stint at Bassendean, Twomey played 60 senior games, primarily as rebounding defender and occasional midfielder.
 He finished in the top five of the Swans' best and fairest in each of his three seasons with the club, and was a member of the Swans' 2010 premiership team, playing a key role in the memorable one-point victory over Claremont in the 2010 WAFL Grand Final.